 To maintain an atmosphere that is conducive to education and learning for everyone, all students should observe appropriate classroom etiquette.
-For this reason, babies and children will not be allowed in the classrooms.
-Other disruptions such as cell phone calls and texts, hand-held video games and personal computer games are also considered inappropriate for the classroom.
-To respect the needs of those with dietary restrictions, including food allergies, Called College requests students, faculty, staff, and guests not to eat in the classrooms.
+For this reason, babies and children younger than high school juniors will not be allowed in the classrooms.
+Other disruptions such as cell phone calls and texts, handheld video games and personal computer games are also considered inappropriate for the classroom.
+To respect the needs of those with dietary restrictions, including food allergies, Called College requests students, faculty, staff, and guests not eat in the classrooms.